Ghosting?!

 In keeping with the Halloween edition, we talk about the ghosts in our Messenger who never got back to us.
 And about the ghosts of our guilty conscience when we disappear into thin air without letting the other person know.

 There are many reasons for ghosting, mostly because it’s uncomfortable (and stressful) to reject someone, set your own boundaries, communicate your needs and deal with the other person’s subsequent feelings.
-This can happen in all kinds of relationships – from flirts who stop replying on Tinder to friends who disappear all together without comment or dates who suddenly break off contact after a last nice date.
+This can happen in all kinds of relationships – from flirts who stop replying on Tinder to friends who disappear altogether without comment or dates who suddenly break off contact after a last nice date.
 Ghosting is usually unpleasant for everyone involved.
 So what should you do…?

 … IF YOU HAVE BEEN GHOSTED